GordonMensah/Cognizant-Analysis/README.md

 ## Overview

-The social buzz analysis focuses on analyzing the content and reactions on social media platforms.
+The social buzz analysis focuses on analyzing the content and reactions on Social Buzz.
 The analysis aims to gain insights into the engagement and sentiment surrounding the content.
-This particular analysis is based on a dataset from social media platforms capturing user reactions to various content.
+This particular analysis is based on a dataset from Social Buzz capturing user reactions to various content.

 ### Key Activities:
 - Data Collection